 • 11:30am and 2pm | Special Themed Tours of the Museum

 As part of our partnership with 52 Weeks of Firsts, a “#1” sculpture depicting the invention of the matchbook will be on display in our museum.
-Designed and hand painted by mural artist Malachi Floyd, this unique piece will be on view from January through December 2026.
+Designed and hand painted by mural artist Malachi Floyd, this unique piece will be on view through December 2026.
 Floyd’s sculpture is one of 52 being created by local artists through Mural Arts Philadelphia.

 Plan your trip, grab your crew, and be part of the celebration that could only happen here—in the city that was first in everything worth celebrating.